 To learn more, check out the video below of Michigan Auto Law attorney Brandon Hewitt’s interview on WZZM-13 TV in Grand Rapids:

 Recommendations for auto insurance for seniors in Michigan

-When it comes to auto insurance for seniors in Michigan, our auto attorneys make these recommendations for coverage under the new auto No-Fault law that took effect July 2, 2020.
+When it comes to auto insurance for seniors in Michigan, our auto attorneys make these recommendations for coverage under the auto No-Fault law.

 We believe that all drivers – whether they’re first-timers who just got their driver’s license or elderly drivers who’ve been driving for decades – should choose the No-Fault PIP option with unlimited medical benefits (and no Managed Care Option).

 What are the options for older drivers in Michigan?

 The auto insurance options for seniors in Michigan for medical coverage after a car accident are the same that all drivers have under Michigan’s No-Fault law.